 Dear Caring Parent,

-Parenting requires so much of it, doesn’t it!
-I have heard countless pregnant Moms say their biggest worry about parenting is that they have no patience in general.
+Parenting requires so much patience, doesn’t it!
+I have heard countless pregnant moms say their biggest worry about parenting is that they have no patience in general.
 And yet a year later when I ask them what they’ve learned about themselves that surprises them, they say “I had no idea I had so much patience!”.

 So how do we grow our patience?
 In the beginning, it just seems to sprout.
 But as our kids hit toddler years and beyond, there can be a drought at times!
-We all get to that time in parenting when we have to be
+We all arrive at that time in parenting when we have to be

 intentional about patience.
 I like to think of it as nurturing patience because patience is about getting to the heart of the matter; the core of parenting!

 Here are some things that I use to nurture my patience.
 I hope they help you because parenting is so much easier when feeling patient, not to mention better for our children.

 Have you noticed how you feel when someone is getting impatient with you?
 I don’t know about you, but I get defensive, think negative things about them and even myself depending on if the impatience is about something for which I’m sensitive.
 I get flustered.
 My actions don’t come from the best part of me.
 Sometimes I understand the impatience coming at me.
 Our children can understand that too.
 But many times our impatience towards them is having negative effects on them, and on the very results for which we are looking.

 Here is what I do to nurture parenting patience: